aleks208/Network-Analyzer/README.md

 ## Features
 - Capture network packets within a specified IP subdomain.
 - Display the source and destination IP and MAC addresses in a neat user interface.
+- Finds the vendor for each MAC address using the MAC Address Vendor Lookup API provided by MACVendors.co
 - Start and stop packet analysing with the click of a button.
 - Real-time updates of captured packets.